neil7057/pjl_host_system/README.md

 #### Deploying to Heroku

--   Create a Procfile in your app in the root directory with the following content `web: gunicorn leos_oreos.wsgi:application` and a blank line at the end.
+-   Create a Procfile in your app in the root directory with the following content `web: gunicorn pjl.hosts.wsgi:application` and a blank line at the end.
 -   Log in to Heroku dashboard.
 -   Temporarily disable Heroku from collecting static files during deployment using adding the variable  DISABLE_COLLECTSTATIC to 1.
 Go to Heroku dashboard, open settings and reveal config variables to achieve this.
 -   In the Heroku dashboard, link to github via the deploy tab.